Criollo horse: Endurance

 The breeders implemented rigorous endurance tests to help evaluate horses for breeding.
 In these events known as La Marcha, the horses are ridden over a 750 km (466 mi) course to be completed in 75 hours split into 14 days.
 No supplemental feed is allowed.
 The horses are required to carry heavy loads of 245 lb (110 kg) on their backs and may only eat the grass at the side of the road.
 At the end of the day, a veterinarian checks the horses.

 Today, the horse is used mainly as a working cow horse, but it is also considered a pleasure and trail horse which contributed a great deal to the Argentine polo pony They are also excellent rodeo and endurance horses.
 The national rodeo competition is known as paleteada, and it involves a paired team of horses and riders that approach a steer from both sides at a full run.
 The steer is sandwiched in between the two horses that lean onto the bovine, practically carrying it down a 60 m long delineated path beyond which the horses must not go during the defined trajectory.
-It is an amazing demonstration of control that can literally pick up a steer and place it wherever it needs to be.
+The task demonstrates a level of control enabling the riders to pick up a steer and place it where they want.